faultfactory/SBM_Monorepo/README.md

 At every push to the github server, a Github Action will fire, checking if any files in the ```dbc``` directory have changed.
 If they have, it will run and overwrite the output in the ```can_conv``` directory.
 It will then commit the changes.

 The underlying code used for the conversion can be seen [here](https://github.com/howerj/dbcc#dbc-convertercompiler).
 Please note the restriction on 8 byte.
 I think the 8-bites noted on the first paragraph is supposed to be bytes.

+There is a limitation on this.
+Only a single can ```.dbc``` file can be used across a single executable.
+So if you have more than one CAN bus network, all messages need to reside in a single file.
+Other libraries don't do that but they are slower.

 **DANGER**: So as not to ruin other people's work, it's very important that you not rename the ```.dbc``` file and only add signals and messages to it.
 Modifying existing signal names and changing existing message structures may cause breaking changes that you'll need to fix later.